Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 It also secures all data with AES 256-bit encryption over OpenVPN and provides an automatic kill switch feature to safeguard your personal information.
 Moreover, CyberGhost offers built-in features like IPv6, DNS, and WebRTC leak protection and 24/7 live chat support should you have any issues.

-In addition, CyberGhost is a great option for streaming and torrenting.
+In addition, CyberGhost is great for streaming and torrenting.
 It has a massive network that includes 80+ dedicated streaming and P2P-optimized servers.
 A subscription includes up to 7 simultaneous connections and a 45-day money-back guarantee for new users.

 For more in-depth information, read our full CyberGhost VPN review.